dvroman22/RecSys/README.md

 # Conclusions

-* Overall, the recommendations for all approaches made sense.
-Some of the approaches take like popularity based recommendation system would most like not be used in practice but I used it to compared to the other approaches.
+* Data preparation for the recommender algorithms was very important and took some research and understanding.
+* Many algorithms exist in ML tools and benchmarking the different algorithms was very helpful in my analysis.
+* The recommendation from the various recommender approaches I used seemed to work fairly well and made sense, for the most part.
 * The Surprise Library had many algorithms to choose from and the documentation was extemely helpful.

 # References